masking tape lamp group

 Project in collaboration with Hugo Béhérégaray for the Dutch Design Week 2022

-The furniture created by Hugo were filled with confettis, candys and business cards.
+The furniture created by Hugo were filled with confetti, candy and business cards.
 On his side, JB made several medieval-inspired weapons with wood and tape.
 This was a fun way to gather with people about something very human: the enjoyment of destroying things.

 Photography: Pierre Castignola